Recap vs. Detroit Demolition – June 2, 2007

 Cooper and his staff were an integral victory component.
 Trailing by five points at halftime, the coaches called for an onside kick to open the third quarter.
 The gamble worked to perfection when stalwart defender and special teams ace Vickie Lucas fell on the loose ball near midfield.

-Defensive end Sharina Western was one of several defensive standouts, forcing one fumble, recovering another, and recording the Divas’ lone quarterback sack.
+Defensive end Sharina Western was one of several defensive standouts, recovering a fumble and recording the Divas’ lone quarterback sack.
 Western praised the team’s effort, exclaiming, “Heart, pride, poise.
 That was Divas football.”

 The jubilant post-game celebration was rare for a regular season game – an equal combination of smiles and laughter, cheers and hugs, joyful tears and victory cigars.
 In the end, however, came words of caution from Coach Cooper.
 “Enjoy this one for now, you’ve earned it,” Coach Cooper told the team.
 “But remember, it’s just one game.
 We still have a long ways to go.”